Key Specs of Maruti S-Presso

 S-Presso Latest Update

-Prices and Variants: Maruti has priced the S-Presso between Rs 3.69 lakh and Rs 4.91 lakh (ex-showroom India).
-It is offered in four trim levels: Std, Lxi, Vxi and Vxi+.
-The AMT transmission is available in the top-spec Vxi variants, taking the total variant count to six.
-All trims apart from the top-spec Vxi+ get an Optional variant as well with some additional features.
+Prices and Variants: The S-Presso is priced in the range of Rs 3.69 lakh and Rs 4.91 lakh (ex-showroom Delhi).
+It is available in four trim levels: Std, Lxi, Vxi and Vxi+.
+Maruti offers an AMT transmission only in the top-spec Vxi variants, thereby taking the variant count to six.
+Every trim is offered with an optional variant except for the top-spec Vxi+ trim.
+Head here to know which one is the best for you.

-Engine and Transmission: Under the hood, the S-Presso comes with a BS6-compliant 1.0-litre petrol engine that returns 68PS of power and 90Nm of torque.
-It is coupled with a 5-speed manual and is offered with a 5-speed AMT too.
+Engine and Transmission: The S-Presso gets a BS6-compliant 1.0-litre petrol engine that produces 68PS of power and 90Nm of torque.
+It can be had with either a 5-speed manual gearbox or a 5-speed AMT.

-Maruti S-Presso Safety Features: As per the latest norms, the S-Presso comes with a driver-side airbag, rear parking sensors, ABS with EBD, speed alert and front seatbelt reminder as standard.
-While the top-spec variant comes with the front passenger airbag and front seatbelt pretensioners, they are available as an option on the others.
+Maruti S-Presso Safety Features: Maruti offers a driver-side airbag, rear parking sensors, ABS with EBD, speed alert, and front seatbelt reminder as standard across all variants.
+While the top-spec variant comes with a front passenger airbag and front seatbelt pretensioners, they are available as an option on the others.

-Features: The S-Presso gets a digital instrument cluster and a 7-inch touchscreen infotainment system in the centre console.
-What’s more, Maruti is also offering keyless entry and front power windows on the higher variants.
+Features: The S-Presso gets a digital instrument cluster, a 7-inch touchscreen infotainment system, keyless entry, front power windows, and more.

 Rivals: The Maruti S-Presso mini cross-hatch is positioned above the Alto K10 and directly rivals the Renault Kwid.
-Owing to the similar price range, it also takes on the likes of the Datsun redi-GO and GO, Maruti WagonR and Hyundai Santro too.
+Owing to its price, it also takes on the likes of the Datsun redi-GO and GO, Maruti WagonR and Hyundai Santro.

 Maruti S-Presso price list (Variants)